DISCLAIMER: Some content in this article outlines how to use functionalities with the new Course Management. Check out this article for further info.

 Login to the platform as a Superadmin, access the Admin Menu by scrolling your mouse over the gear icon on the top right corner.
 Then, in the E-Learning section, select the Course Management item.
 Select a course from the list by clicking on its description, then move to the Training Material tab.
 Click on the Add Training Material button, then select LTI from the dropdown menu.

 On the main import page, begin in the LTI tab.
-Add a title and description into the corresponding text boxes, then add the launch URL into the dedicated text box.
+Add a title and description into the corresponding text boxes, then add the launch URL into the dedicated text box (remember the Launch URL format must have https protocol).
 Then, if necessary, insert your Consumer Key and Shared Secret into the corresponding text boxes.
 Please note that these credentials are not always mandatory.
 These credentials are only necessary if outlined by your content provider, and you should refer directly to them for this information.
 Docebo will not provide this information.